davenquinn/xenoliths/paper/text/abstract.md

-The Crystal Knob volcanic neck in the Santa Lucia Range, California, was erupted during the Pleistocene (1.65 Ma from Ar geochronology) through the Nacimiento belt of the Franciscan complex in the coastal region of central California.
-The neck erupted an olivine-plagioclase phyric basalt containing spinel peridotites and dunite cumulate xenoliths.
+The Crystal Knob volcanic neck in the central California Coast Ranges was erupted during the Pleistocene (1.65 Ma) through the Nacimiento belt of the Franciscan complex in the coastal region of central California.
+It is composed of olivine-plagioclase phyric basalt containing spinel peridotites and cumulate dunite xenoliths.
 The peridotites sample the mantle lithosphere beneath the Nacimiento Franciscan, which was constructed as an accretionary prism during Late Cretaceous subduction of the Farallon plate.
-The xenolith suite is of particular interest because it lies within the bounds of the "Salinia terrane", a crustal fragment slivered into the Franciscan complex by strike-slip faulting.
-This terrane is commonly interpreted as a rooted outlier of the SW Cordilleran continental arc, but more recently has been shown to be a series of crystalline nappes emplaced above the Franciscan.
+The Crystal Knob locality is of further interest because it lies in immediate proximity to crystalline nappes of the “Salinia terrane”, which are traditionally interpreted as a rooted crustal sliver, but which more recent studies show are detached and lying above the Franciscan complex.

 Six spinel peridotite samples were analyzed, ranging from fertile lherzolites to clinopyroxene harzburgites with modal clinopyroxene from 2-13%.
-They have a depleted mantle isotopic signature and correspond to abyssal peridotites, most likely sourced in a relict subducted slab.
+They have a depleted mantle Sr and Nd isotopic signature and correspond to abyssal peridotites, most likely sourced in a relict subducted slab.
 Ca-exchange geothermometry shows equilibration temperatures between 950 and 1060 ºC.
-Rare-earth geothermometry shows similar results, but hotter for the hottest samples.
+Rare-earth geothermometry shows similar results, but hotter for the hottest and deepest samples.
 Broadly the samples can be divided into two groups based on temperature of equilibration, which also manifest in trace-element patterns, Cr content in spinels, and Ca in olivine.
 Ca-in-olivine barometry and phase stability limits